aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 ## __Testing__

+### __User story testing__

+#### __As a user to the Metamorphosis Tattoo Studio website I:__

+1. __Need the website to be laid out in a way that makes it easy for me to navigate and find what I need quickly.__
+    - Arrange the site so that elements like the navbar, footer, icons, images and contact form are in the expected places.
+    - All pages can be accessed from the navbar that is constantly fixed to the top of the screen and clearly indentified, following you as you move down the structure of the website making it easy to jump back to any page you need.

+2. __Need the information I see on the site to make sense, easy to to understand so it is ok for me to digest.__
+    - Arrange the information so that the more important stuff is prioritised, not over complicated so that the user can digest the information they are more interested in firstly and easily.
+    - Clear headings of the sections on each page and images help digest the information quickly.

+3. __Need to know more about the studio owner and artist, so that I can trust them with a carrying out my tattoo.__
+    - The about me sections provides a brief history into the studio and its owner with enough information, without overloading them to build confidence in the user on getting a tattoo from them.
+    - The testimonial section provides even more reassurance in the user with feedback from customers who have used the services provided by the studio.
+Icons are used along side the text to help make the information easier to digest.

+4. __Need information and the images to be laid out so they are simple to navigate on what ever device I'm using.__
+    - I used a very simple lay out for the images with enough spacing between each, making it clear and precise that works on all devices.
+    - Information text is never to large or small, icons and buttons are large enough to see what they are clearly and click on.

+5. __Expect the website to be easy to navigate on whatever device I am using.__
+    - A lot of attention was put into making sure the website looked as similar as possible on all devives producing wireframes first and working from them.
+    - Responsive elements were used to achieve the consitent feel across all viewports.
+    - All pages have been simulated on desktop, tablet and phone screen sizes to verify the responsiveness of the website.

+6. __Want to be able to connect to the studios social media sites to keep update to date with any recent news or deals.__
+    - The footer contains links to the studios social media sites on Facebook and Instagram.
+    - The links once clicked open the social media pages in a seperate window tab and are clearly indentified using the appropriate icons.

+7. __Expect to be able to get in touch with the studio via a contact form or by phone easily.__
+    - The navbar is clearly marked with a *Contact Us* page and is accessible at all times.
+    - From the *Conatct us* page all the relevant information on how to get in touch with the studio are available and clear.
+    - The contact us form is very simple, easy to understand and gives clear precise information on missed input fields.

+## __Manual testing__

+### __Desktop__

+#### __Home page__

-1. __Navbar links Desktop__
+1. __Navbar links__
+    1. Hover mouse over the navigation links, verify that the text decoration of a *red underline* appears.

-    1. From the "Home" page click on the "Gallery" page link verify that you navigate to the "Gallery" page of the site.
+    2. From the "Home" page click on the "Gallery" page link, verify that you navigate to the "Gallery" page of the site.

-    2. From the "Gallery" page click on the "Home" page link verify that you navigate back to the "Home" page of the site.
+    3. From the "Gallery" page click on the "Home" page link, verify that you navigate back to the "Home" page of the site.

-    3. From the "Home" page click on the "Contact Us" page link verify that you navigate to the "Contact Us" page of the site.
+    4. From the "Home" page click on the "Contact Us" page link, verify that you navigate to the "Contact Us" page of the site.

-    4. From the "Contact Us" page click on the "Home" page link verify that you navigate back to the "Home" page of the site.
+    5. From the "Contact Us" page click on the "Home" page link, verify that you navigate back to the "Home" page of the site.

-    5. From the "Gallery" page click on the "Conatact Us" page link verify that you navigate to the "Contact Us" page of the site.
+    6. From the "Gallery" page click on the "Conatact Us" page link, verify that you navigate to the "Contact Us" page of the site.

-    6. From the "Contact Us" page click on the "Gallery" page link verify that you navigate to the "Gallery" page of the site.
+    7. From the "Contact Us" page click on the "Gallery" page link, verify that you navigate to the "Gallery" page of the site.

-    7. From the "Home" page click on the *Metamorphosis Tattoo Studio Tiverton* branding verify that you navigate back to the top of the home page.
+    8. From the "Home" page click on the *Metamorphosis Tattoo Studio Tiverton* branding, verify that you navigate back to the top of the home page.

-    8. From both the "Gallery" page and the "Contact Us" page click on the *Metamorphosis Tattoo Studio Tiverton* branding verify that navigate back to the home page.
+    9. From both the "Gallery" page and the "Contact Us" page click on the *Metamorphosis Tattoo Studio Tiverton* branding, verify that navigate back to the home page.

+2. __Navbar fixed top__
+    1. Scroll down the page,
+        verify that the navbar is fixed to the top of the page at all times.

+3. __hero image__
+    1. Check the size and position of the image is ok for the layout of the page.

+4. __About me information__
+    1. Check the text is visble and font size is large enough to be easily seen.

+5. __Recent work images__
+    1. Check that the size of the images are visible and the layout works with the layout and flow of the page.

+6. __Testimonials__
+    1. Check that the information is clear readable and not overloading the user with to much information is a small space.

-2. __Footer socials icon links__
+7. __Footer socials icon links__
     1. Hover over "Instagram" and "Facebook" Font Awesome icons with mouse cursor verify the icons fade in to a deep red colour from there static grey colour.
+    2. Click on the Font Awesome icons verify you navigate to the respective social media platforms assosiated with the *Metamorphosis Tattoo Studio Tiverton* pages.

+### __Gallery page__

+1. __Navbar links__
+    1. Repeat steps from *Home* page navbar testing above, verify the same outcome.

+2. __Navbar fixed top__
+    1. Scroll down the page,
+        verify that the navbar is fixed to the top of the page at all times.

+3. __hero image__
+    1. Check the size and position of the image is ok for the layout of the page.

+4. __Gallery images__
+    1. Check that the size of the images are visible and the layout works with the layout and flow of the page.

+5. __Footer socials icon links__
+    1. Hover over "Instagram" and "Facebook" Font Awesome icons with mouse cursor verify the icons fade in to a deep red colour from there static grey colour.
-    2. Click on the Font Awesome icons verify you navigate to the respective social networking platforms assosiated with the *Metamorphosis Tattoo Studio Tiverton* pages.
+    2. Click on the Font Awesome icons verify you navigate to the respective social media platforms assosiated with the *Metamorphosis Tattoo Studio Tiverton* pages.

+### __Contact Us page__

+1. __Navbar links__
-    3. Repeat above process across the "Home" page, "Gallery" page and the "Contact Us" page verify the links work from all 3 pages.
+    1. Repeat steps from *Home* page and *Gallery* page navbar testing above, verify the same outcome.

+2. __Navbar fixed top__
+    1. Scroll down the page,
+        verify that the navbar is fixed to the top of the page at all times.

+3. __hero image__
+    1. Check the size and position of the image is ok for the layout of the page.

+4. __Contact information__
+    1. Check the text is visble and font size is large enough to be easily seen.
+    2. Check that the information is understandable, icons have been used to help identify the information.

 5. __Contact Us form__

     1. Go to "Contact Us" page.
     2. Try to submit an empty form verify that an error message for required fields appears.
     3. Submit complete form
         verify the form was successfully sent.

+6. __Footer socials icon links__
+    1. Hover over "Instagram" and "Facebook" Font Awesome icons with mouse cursor verify the icons fade in to a deep red colour from there static grey colour.
+    2. Click on the Font Awesome icons verify you navigate to the respective social media platforms assosiated with the *Metamorphosis Tattoo Studio Tiverton* pages.

+### __tablet__

+### __Home page__

+1. __Navbar toggler icon__
+    1. Check that when on a smaller device the navbar links change to a burger icon drop-down menu.

+2. __Hero-image__
+    1. Check that the size of image adjust to the smaller screen size.

+3. __About me information__
+    1. Check the text is still visble and font size is still large enough to be easily seen.
+    2. Check that the responsive bootstrap elements work, verify that the image goes above the *About us* information instead of side by side.

+### __Gallery page__

+### __Contact Us page__

+### __Phone__

+### __Home page__

+1. __Navbar toggler icon__
+    1. Check that when on a smaller device the navbar links change to a burger icon drop-down menu.

+2. __Hero-image__
+    1. Check that the size of image adjust to the smaller screen size

+### __Gallery page__

+### __Contact Us page__

 ## __Bugs__